mdamaan08/BTech_Final_Year_Project/README.md

   database="profane"
 )

-change user,password and name of database as per your workbench server's.
+change user,password and name of database as per your workbench server.

 4.BTech_Final_Year_Project/Detector&Server_Script/Profane_word_Script_for_Hinglish.py at this using Profane_word_Script_for_Hinglish.py the predictions happen.

 ### 4.Android Studio:
 1.Open your Android Studio, import the Project BTech_Final_Year_Project/AndroidCustomKeyboard to run your Keyboard service.

-2. Navidate to EDMTKeyboard.java file and change the URL at line number 3 to one that you copied at step 3.3
+2. Navidate to EDMTKeyboard.java file and change the URL at line number 3 to one that you copied at step 3.2 .

 3.If your laptop is of higher configuration run the project in Android Studio by creating a virtual device else enable developer option in your Physical device first then enable USB debugging and then run the project.